lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 Multi-version machine learning container support
 -------------------------------------------------

-Backend.AI provides variaous pre-built ML and HPC kernel images.
+GPU Platform provides variaous pre-built ML and HPC kernel images.
 Therefore, users can immediately utilize major libraries and packages without having to install packages by themselves.
 Here, we'll walk through an example that takes advantage of multiple versions of the multiple ML library immediately.